Projects

 Through a range of ongoing projects, we engage in proactive, future-oriented research.

 How might we think differently about our methods to better grapple with the complexity of 21st Century contexts?
-In 2013, this project was designed by Mads Rehder and Annette Markham to build momentum in the Nordic countries to innovate more radically in research methods for social and humanistic research.
+In 2013, this project was launched to make space, particularly in the Nordic countries, to innovate more radically in social and humanistic research methods.

 Massive :: Micro :: Sensemaking :: COVID